A complete breakdown of Britney Spears, her conservatorship and the #FreeBritney movement

 Okay, but how does Britney feel?

-However, last year she quoted from a book that tells the story of a woman desperate to escape her father.
+There have been clues though, that she was unhappy with the arrangement.
+Last year she quoted from a book that tells the story of a woman desperate to escape her father.
 A former photographer for Britney during her 2008 Circus tour also came out with a letter reportedly given to him by the star during those years.
 He said the original was destroyed by the conservatorship but he made a copy.
 At the time he was still under contract and unable to say anything, but felt now might be the right time to come forward with it.

 View this post on Instagram